coditva/docker_private_network/README.md

 Start the client with and get tty access:

     sudo docker run -it --network my-network --name client client
+    # if you're using docker-machine for VM, use option "-d"

 Test that you can connect to the server: